Historic Mandarin Neighborhood Tour

-Flynn Park (2738 Orange Pickers Rd, 32223) – The Flynn family in Mandarin operated a local seed and feed store on Flynn Road in the 1900s.
+- Flynn Park (2738 Orange Pickers Rd, 32223) – The Flynn family in Mandarin operated a local seed and feed store on Flynn Road in the 1900s.
 Mr. James J. Flynn, the park’s namesake, also operated a taxi service for Jacksonville and St. Augustine.
 Flynn Park was one of the first parks in the Mandarin area utilized for community sports.

-Alberts Field (12073 Brady Rd, 32223) – The Albert family were local artist who resided in the Mandarin area that later donated their land to the City of Jacksonville for use as a park.
+- Alberts Field (12073 Brady Rd, 32223) – The Albert family were local artist who resided in the Mandarin area that later donated their land to the City of Jacksonville for use as a park.

-Chuck Rogers Park (11950 San Jose Blvd, 32223) – Dubbed as Mandarin’s first soccer park in 1997, the park is named after Chuck Rogers who worked for the Parks and Recreation Department for 41 years.
+- Chuck Rogers Park (11950 San Jose Blvd, 32223) – Dubbed as Mandarin’s first soccer park in 1997, the park is named after Chuck Rogers who worked for the Parks and Recreation Department for 41 years.

-Mandarin Park (14780 Mandarin Rd, 32223) – Though it was not built on history, the parks offerings is building history in Mandarin.
+- Mandarin Park (14780 Mandarin Rd, 32223) – Though it was not built on history, the parks offerings is building history in Mandarin.
 Patrons go to enjoy nature trails, a pier, and a boat ramp.

-Walter Jones Historical Park (11964 Mandarin Rd, 32223) – Full of rich Mandarin history, this park is filled with a museum and historical artifacts.
+- Walter Jones Historical Park (11964 Mandarin Rd, 32223) – Full of rich Mandarin history, this park is filled with a museum and historical artifacts.

 Aside from being rich in history, Mandarin also offers trendy eateries and a quaint neighborhood night scene.
 That boast both family-owned and operated mixed with some of your popular chains.
-Visiting Mandarin is a small town trip in and of itself.